GriffonXPan/profile/_pages/projects.md

 Overview
 ======
-Dr. Pan's research projects have been funded by several major research grants which aim to develop next-generation smart, resilient, and sustainable structures.
-Selected research grants are listed below:
+Dr. Pan's research projects have been funded by several major research grants in Hong Kong and Canada, which aim to develop novel engineering solutions for next-generation smart, resilient, and sustainable civil infrastructure.
+A list of selected projects is shown below.
-* __PI__, Research Start-up Fund.
-The Hong Kong University of Science and Technology, 2024-2029
-* __Co-I__, Smart automated AI-driven digital construction using Rogers 5G network.
-Mitacs, Rogers Communication, 2024-2026
-* __Co-I__, Design and assessment of high-performance reusable modular wood panel structures.
-Mitacs, 2024-2025

 Research Projects
 ======